KirilSZyapkov/blog-cars/README.md

 In your profile page you can edit after time your personal information if you like.

-The hole application is puре React.JS and JavaScript.
+The hole application is purе React.JS and JavaScript.
 Designe of every component is created with React modules